 I sigh, my non-memories of that night tainted forever, and try to think of something else to say.

-"I love the intertextuality of Neil Gaiman's comics, because taken to its logical end it means the text conversations we used to have about how much we liked Neil Gaiman and each other are part of the Sandman canon and have won several Eisner Awards."
+"I love the intertextuality of Neil Gaiman's comics, because taken to its logical end it means that any text related to Sandman is canon, including the text conversations we used to have about how much we liked Neil Gaiman and each other."

 Scott ignores me, pretending to text on his phone even though it's broken and shocks him every time he touches it.
 He involuntarily smiles when in pain, but he isn't smiling now, meaning the shocks are a blissful distraction from talking to me.

 It's hard to say when our friendship started to fall apart.
-Maybe a couple months ago when I asked Scott an important question over lunch.
-He said that he loved me but only as a friend, not a best friend like I wanted him to be.
+Maybe a couple months ago when I asked Scott if he wanted to be more than just friends - specifically, if he wanted to be best friends.
+He said he'd think about it but hasn't gotten back to me yet.
 Since then our lunches have been awkward; the last time, when he vomited from Burger Hub's cadmium-tainted glasses, we just silently watched his vomit dry for 20 minutes.

 The audience at the Gaiman reading is full of goths.
-I used to dream of being in an industrial band and being able to summon at will every butt that was groped on the dance floor during our songs.
-I walk down a tunnel made of butts talking on my phone to my agent about starring in the show Oddities, which is just me standing in an empty room for half an hour, because my band has increased tolerance of alternative culture so that gothic kitsch antiques are no longer considered odd.
+I used to dream of being in an industrial band and getting famous enough that I could guest star on the show Oddities.
+The script would just call for me standing in an empty room for half an hour, because my band has increased tolerance of alternative culture so that gothic kitsch antiques are no longer considered odd.

-I need to go to the deathroom, which is what I call bathrooms because they're where we're most reminded of our mortality through all the hygienic routines with which we fight it.
+I need to go to the deathroom.
+I call bathrooms deathrooms because they remind us of our mortality through all the hygienic routines with which we fight it.
 My fear of bathrooms has made me resort to doing my business in post boxes.
-In a fantasy I meet another person defecating in a post box and we become best friends, leaving Scott to die alone in a hospital bed.
+In a fantasy I meet another person defecating in a post box and we become best friends, leaving Scott to die alone.

-The hospital door opens and the Fat Boys walk in, reprising their roles as the bumbling nurses from Disorderlies and mistaking Scott for another patient on whom they're supposed to perform a chondrolaryngoplasty.
-Scott screams but all that comes out is a gurgling noise that sounds like some wack-ass MC trying to beatbox, so Darren Robinson takes the mic and freestyles all over him using the heart monitor as a beat.
+The flipside of this fantasy, of course, is the nightmare that I'll die alone.
+In it, I'm lying in a hospital bed on life support when the door opens and the Fat Boys walk in, reprising their roles as the bumbling nurses from Disorderlies.
+They mistake me for another patient on whom they're supposed to perform a chondrolaryngoplasty and take out some surgical tools.
+I scream but all that comes out is a gurgling noise that sounds like some wack-ass MC trying to beatbox, so Darren Robinson takes the mic and freestyles all over me using the heart monitor as a beat.

-My mp3 player is playing Evelyn Evelyn's cover of "Love Will Tear Us Apart," Amanda Palmer and Jason Webley crooning in opposite speakers like best friends seeking each other through the tangle of absinthe-decayed neurons in my head.
-Once they almost did find each other when lightning struck my mp3 player, turning my headphone speakers into powerful electromagnets that nearly crushed my skull.
+My mp3 player is playing Evelyn Evelyn's cover of "Love Will Tear Us Apart."
+Amanda Palmer and Jason Webley croon in opposite speakers like best friends seeking each other through the tangle of absinthe-decayed neurons in my head.
+Once they did almost find each other when lightning struck my mp3 player, turning my headphone speakers into powerful electromagnets that nearly crushed my skull.

 The Something Awful front page news tackles anything both off and on the Internet.
 Mostly "on" though, as we're all incredible nerds.